Ultrasound Innovation: How Can We Keep Up?

 There are several high-level disinfection technologies and essentially two decontamination methods – machine or manual – for ultrasound equipment.

+The infection prevention world recognises effective cleaning as the essential first step for high-level disinfection to be achieved.
+The vast majority of cleaning steps are performed with wipes.
+Consequently, the result is that there is no getting away from wiping in the decontamination process.
 Nonetheless, cleaning wipes all too often provide scant technical detail and little or no efficacy validation data.
 Frequently, they do not make clear (or users do not check) that they are appropriately classified for medical device use, and that they have been tested for compatibility by ultrasound manufacturers.
-Very few cleaning wipes have been performance tested in simulated use and real use conditions in combination with the disinfectant that follows them in the decontamination process.
+Very few cleaning wipes have been performance tested in simulated use and real use conditions in combination with the disinfectant that follows them in the decontamination process. |

 The selection of an optimum decontamination system for ultrasound really must start with the choice of cleaning wipe that is best supported by scientific data, regulatory compliance, and is accompanied by thoughtfully designed and continuous training.
 The best choice of system would be the one where the cleaning step and the high-level disinfection step come from the same supplier.
 This approach additionally enables the ultrasound practitioner and the infection prevention team to monitor and verify the process with a traceability and audit tool.
 The Tristel Trio and Duo systems supported by the 3T app compliance tool deliver all these features.